wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

 <properties
- pageTitle="Submit jobs to an HPC Pack cluster in Azure | Windows Azure" description="Learn how to set up an on-premises computer to submit jobs to an HPC Pack cluster in Azure" services="virtual-machines" documentationCenter=""
+ pageTitle="Submit jobs to an HPC Pack cluster in Azure | Azure" description="Learn how to set up an on-premises computer to submit jobs to an HPC Pack cluster in Azure" services="virtual-machines" documentationCenter=""